 Dissimulation has been at the heart of the terrorist tactic from the beginning.
 If you terrorise people, you will only solidify the political resistance against your aims — making it impossible for officials to entertain your demands.
 Terrorism, therefore, is not an effective tool, and terrorists rarely realise their aims.
 It is only effective when deception is used to misattribute the event, passing it off as the actions of a designated enemy whom you wish to discredit or attack.

 Destabilise the public order to stabilise the political order.

 An early instance of false-flag terrorism using weapons of mass destruction happened more than four hundred years ago at Westminster, the seat of the Houses of Parliament in London: the fabled Gunpowder Plot for which the patsy Guy Fawkes and others were tortured to death.
-Contemporary witnesses reported seeing the principle conspirators making late-night visits to the house of Robert Cecil, Elizabeth I’s Machiavellian secretary of state, whom Shakespeare lampooned in the morally and physically deformed character of his Richard III.
+Contemporary witnesses reported seeing the principle conspirators making late-night visits to the house of Robert Cecil, James I’s Machiavellian first minister, whom Shakespeare had lampooned in the morally and physically deformed character of his Richard III.
 The aim was to discredit the Catholics, forcing the King to distance himself from them, and it worked.